 • The transpose column has special functionality when using KIT or NOISE type instruments.
 For KIT, the transpose column works as a pitch shifter.
-For NOISE, the transpose column has the same effect as issuing the S (shape) command.
+For NOISE, the transpose column works like the S (shape) command.

 2.7.1 Custom Envelope Example